frankwang95/frankwang95.github.io/_posts/2018-04-08-elementary-statistical-bounds.md

 <div style="text-align: right">QED</div>

-Notice the independence assumption is used in deriving the variance of the sample mean and is necessary despite the absence of such an asusmption for Borel-Cantelli.
+Notice the independence assumption is used in deriving the variance of the sample mean and is necessary despite the absence of such an assumption for Borel-Cantelli.